hybridgroup/kidsruby/README.md

 ## Implementation choices
 * Webkit-based editor - currently using Ace (http://ace.ajax.org/)
 * node-webkit app - hosts webkit and provide http server to communicate with running Ruby environment
-* Minitest/Minispec for testing.
+* Minitest/Minispec for Ruby testing.
+Mocha-Chai-Sinon for JavaScript testing.
 Yes, code must be tested
 * Tutorial content is easy to create just drop HTML files on disk locally to the KidsRuby editor.
 * Using a modified version of the JS library Turtlewax for the Turtle implementation https://github.com/davebalmer/turtlewax